no-go/ReoTwe/README.md

 ## Todo und Issues

-- better favourite editing (not a single, stupid textfield)
 - browse/follow a link: scroll to top of the list
 - after sending a tweet and authorising do a refresh
 - implement a history function
 - more intuitive search function
-- Tweet share ...
+- Tweet share with ...
 - text only cache
 - test on Android 4.1
+- switch to android 8.0 api (evil)
 - Screenshots 7 Zoll